-In The Netherlands, your General Practitioner (huisarts) should always be your initial contact for all medical matters.
-The General Practitioner (GP) is key in the world of health care, treating patients for basic non-surgical problems and providing consultations for most of your general health questions.
+In The Netherlands, your General Practitioner - or 'Huisarts' in Dutch - is always your first point of contact for all medical matters.
+The GP plays a key role in the Dutch healthcare system, treating patients for basic non-surgical problems and providing advice on most of your general health issues.

-The GP also serves as your link to most other services such as hospitalisation, specialists, midwifery, physiotherapy, etc. If necessary, the GP can refer you to a medical specialist at short notice.
-The GP keeps your medical record up to date and prescribes your medication.
+The GP is also your link to most other services such as hospitalisation, specialists, midwifery etc. If necessary, the GP will refer you to a medical specialist at short notice.
+The GP keeps your medical records up to date and prescribes your medication.

-You should register with a GP upon arrival in The Netherlands.
-You can choose your GP yourself, but sometimes a practice is already filled to capacity and may refuse new patients.
-Ask around for tips or search this website.
-Please make sure you feel comfortable with your GP, as changing once registered is discouraged and rarely done.
+You should register with a GP in your residence as soon as you arrive in the Netherlands.
+You can choose your GP yourself, but a practice may be full already and will not take on new patients.
+Ask around for tips or search online for GP's in Wageningen, Bennekom or Ede.

-The Student Medical Center Wageningen on Campus (not part of Wageningen University) accepts new patients and they are experienced in student-related problems.
-You can register here.
+The Student Medical Center Wageningen on Campus (not part of Wageningen University) accepts new (student) patients; they and they are experienced in student-related problems.

 Visiting your GP

 In case of illness as well as for general consultations on less urgent matters, first phone your GP.
-A trained medical assistant will answer your call and note your complaints in order to properly schedule your appointment.
+A trained medical assistant will answer your call and note your complaints to schedule your appointment properly.

 Visit the vaccination centre for advice on vaccinations.
 You can make an appointment online.
 Visiting address: Plantage 8, 6708 WJ Wageningen.

 There are two options to get the vaccination costs covered:

 - You can get your vaccinations at the vaccinatiecentrum and at the GGD.
 Check the conditions of your health insurance for coverage of the costs.
 If you have the collective insurance IAK-VGZ through Wageningen University and you chose additional package VGZ jong, the costs of the vaccination will be covered.
 You do not need a specification on the invoice.